liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

 services](/develop/tutorials/-/knowledge_base/7-0/jax-ws-and-jax-rs).
 These
-services must use a [CXF Endpoint](/develop/tutorials/-/knowledge_base/7-0/jax-ws-and-jax-rs#cxf-endpoints), which is a context path where the web services are deployed and accessible.
+services must use a [CXF Endpoint](/develop/tutorials/-/knowledge_base/7-0/jax-ws-and-jax-rs#cxf-endpoints), which is a context path where the web services are deployed and accessed.
 Endpoints can be created via factory configuration by navigating to the CXF Endpoints System Settings Entry (System Settings &rarr; Foundation &rarr; CXF Endpoints).
 Using the Add button (![Add](../../../images/icon-add.png)), the